retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 How often the Better BibTeX database should be saved to disk.
 Defaults to once every 5 seconds.
 Note that your database is always saved when your computer goes idle, or when you exit Zotero.

+## charmap

+default: `<not set>`

+a JSON mapping from single character to raw LaTeX, to augment the default mapping; these will be applied when you export as ASCII. **DO NOT** edit this preferencedirectly, but create a CSV (not semicolons) file named `charmap.csv` in the zotero data directory under the `better-bibtex` folder with columns `unicode` (the source character), `text` (representation in LaTeX text mode, if any) and `math` (representation in LaTeX math mode, if any, without dollar signs).

 ## csquotes

 default: `<not set>`